stjudecloud/docs/source/guides/tools/pecan-pie/standalone.rst

 Permissions
 ---------------

-In order to run the cloud pipelines independently your DNAnexus account needs to be granted permissions to access them.
-These permissions should be granted automatically when you log into PeCanPIE the first time.
+In order to run the cloud pipelines independently, your DNAnexus account needs to be granted permissions to access them.
+After your initial login to PeCanPIE, these permissions will be granted automatically.
 A single login is required even if you just want to use the standalone pipelines rather than the PeCanPIE portal.  `Contact us <https://stjude.cloud/contact>`_ if you encounter problems accessing the pipelines.

 Access methods